pretix/pretix-docs/docs/trust/privacy/cookies.md

 <td><code>pretix_widget_&lt;ticketshop_url&gt;</code></td>
 <td>Cart ID</td>
 <td>30 days</td>
-<td>The cookie is used such that the user can resume the purchase after the process was interrupted (e.g. by a browser crash) and does not lose the reserved tickets.<br>
+<td>The cookie is used so that the user can resume the purchase after the process was interrupted (e.g. by a browser crash) and does not lose the reserved tickets.<br>
 We consider the cookie to be technically necessary to provide the desired functionality and therefore not require consent before setting it.</td>
 </tr>
 </tbody>